sahilsaxena21/topskillsdsportfolio/README.md

 ## Measuring Success

 In a real-world setting, one of ways project success can be measured is by receiving direct feedback from our target users.
-For example, we can engage a random sample of our population of target users to rate the effectiveness of the app by designing a quantitative survey.
+For example, we can engage a random sample of our target population and ask them to rate the effectiveness of the app via. a quantitative survey.
+This approach can also be used to collect feedback on how the app can be made better, to advance iterative and incremental improvement.

 ## Methodology